 - Jewelry Wire cutters, pliers and round nosed pliers

-- Trim the head pin leaving a ½ inch protruding from the top of the bead.
+Step3 Trim the headpin leaving a ½ inch protruding from the top of the bead.

-- Thread the cotton though the jump rings (see pic) and secure with a knot.
-You will need a small amount of thong left after the knot to stop it from slipping undone, so weave it though the jump rings within the cluster a bit and then trim it to tidy it up.
+Thread the cotton through the jump rings and secure with a knot.
+You will need a small amount of thong left after the knot to stop it from slipping undone, so weave it through the jump rings within the cluster a bit and then trim it to tidy it up.
 Repeat with the other side.

-You can make a clustered necklace that’s more traditional – In step 10 thread the jump ring through all 4 of the clusters and close the jump ring up making sure you don’t leave any gaps.
+You can make a clustered necklace that’s more traditional – Thread the jump ring through all 4 of the clusters and close the jump ring up making sure you don’t leave any gaps.

 Thread the cotton or leather thong through the jump ring and add a leather crimp and fastener or tie with slip knots which will enable you to adjust the length of the necklace.
 (See how to tie a slip knot).

 As you can see in the photo below I also made some cluster earrings.
 I’m working on the tutorial for them today and I’ll post it tomorrow.
-So if you want to make a clustered necklace with matching earrings be sure to come back and check them out here Matching clustered earrings !
+So if you want to make a clustered necklace with matching earrings be sure to come back and check them out here!